Equivalence of cost concentration and gradient vanishing for quantum circuits: An elementary proof in the Riemannian formulation: Cost function and Riemannian gradient

 With $\dm_0=\sum_{s=1}^S\dm_s\otimes|s\ket\bra s|$ and $\hO=\sum_{s=1}^S \hO_s\otimes |s\ket\bra s|$, this setup also covers the more general case $E(\{\hU_i\})=\sum_{s=1}^S\Tr\left( \hUC\dm_s\,\hUC^\dag \hO_s \right)$ with a training set $\{(\dm_s,\hO_s)\}$ of $S$ initial states $\dm_s$ and associated measurement operators $\hO_s$ \cite{Arrasmith2022-7}.

 Considering the dependence on one of the variable gates, $\hU\in\groupU(N)$, we can write the cost function in the compact form

-where the Hermitian operator $\hX$ comprises $\dm_0$, $\hY$ comprises $\hO$ and both comprise further circuit gates except $\hU$.
+as illustrated in Fig.~\ref{fig:CostAndGrad}a, where the Hermitian operator $\hX$ on $\CC^{N}\otimes\CC^{M}$ comprises $\dm_0$, $\hY$ comprises $\hO$, and both comprise further circuit gates except $\hU$.
 See Fig.~\ref{fig:CostAndGrad}c for an example.
-As discussed in Refs.~\cite{Miao2023_04,Barthel2023_03}, expectation values $\bra\Psi|\hH|\Psi\ket$ of a Hamiltonian $\hH$ with respect to isometric tensor network states (TNS) $|\Psi\ket=\hUC|0\ket$ can also be written in the form \eqref{eq:costXY}.
+As discussed in Refs.~\cite{Miao2024-109,Barthel2023_03}, expectation values $\bra\Psi|\hH|\Psi\ket$ of a Hamiltonian $\hH$ with respect to isometric tensor network states (TNS) $|\Psi\ket=\hUC|0\ket$ can also be written in the form \eqref{eq:costXY}.
 In this case the TNS are generated from a pure reference state $|0\ket$ by application of a quantum circuit, and $\hU$ corresponds to one tensor of the TNS.
 The example of a multiscale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12,Vidal2006} is illustrated in Fig.~\ref{fig:CostAndGrad}d.

 Here and in Sec.~\ref{sec:VarLocal}, we consider variation of one specific unitary gate $\hU$ such that the Riemannian manifold is just $\groupU(N)$; this is referred to as a \emph{``single-gate''} variation.
 The extension to variation of all gates (\emph{``total''} variation) on the full manifold \eqref{eq:Mfull} will be discussed in Sec.~\ref{sec:VarTotal}.
-The Riemannian gradient of the cost function \eqref{eq:costXY} at $\hU$ is
+Projecting the gradient $\hd=\partial_{\hU}E(\hU)=2\Tr_M(\hY\tU\hX)$ of the cost function \eqref{eq:costXY} onto the tangent space of the unitary group $\groupU(N)$ at $\hU$, we obtain the Riemannian gradient

-which can be efficiently measured on quantum computers~\cite{Miao2021_08,Wiersema2023-107}.
+as illustrated in Fig.~\ref{fig:CostAndGrad}b.
+Given that we need to stay on the manifold $\groupU(N)$ during the optimization, $\hg$ is the relevant direction of change.
+As discussed in Refs.~\cite{Miao2021_08,Wiersema2023-107}, it can be efficiently measured on quantum computers.
 Here and in the following, $\Tr_N$ and $\Tr_M$ denote the partial traces over the first and second components of $\CC^{N}\otimes\CC^{M}$, respectively.